sk-unikent/lib-php-classmark/README.md

 Add this to your composer require:
  * "unikent/lib-php-classmark": "dev-master"

-Then get lists like so:
+Then compare classmarks like so:
 ```
 $parser = new \unikent\Classmark\Classmark();